8 Expert Tips For Styling Bangs To Perfection, No Matter Your Hair Type

 A little brushing tip: If you are going to blow-dry your bangs, most stylists recommend combing the fringe forward.
 When you brush them upward under the bang, you create a rounded shape at the top with tons of volume—unless this is the look you're going for, of course, then by all means.
 According to Trygstad, brushing under the bang can even enhance cowlicks or growth patterns, so be sure to either push side-to-side or at a downward angle.

 4. Use your fingers for a piece-y look.

-Here's when you should ditch the brush altogether: If you have a choppy, textured bang (see here for all the common categories), Frances suggests "using your fingers to move [the strands] into place while blow-drying on low."
+Here's when you should ditch the brush altogether: If you have a choppy, textured bang (see here for all the common categories), Francis suggests "using your fingers to move [the strands] into place while blow-drying on low."
 Brushes provide a smoother texture, while your fingers help maintain that piece-y look.

 5. For an air-dry, twist them into place.